DataDog/documentation/content/en/observability_pipelines/update_existing_pipelines.md

 On the the Worker installation page:
 1. Select your platform in the **Choose your installation platform** dropdown menu.
-1. If you want to update source environment variables, update the information based on your selected logs source.
+1. If you want to update source environment variables, update the information for your log source.
 {{< tabs >}}
 {{% tab "Datadog Agent" %}}